sanjana-2699/QMEE/README_CS_data.md

 Finally, the column 'CS_activity' refers to the CS activity measured using the protocol outlined in (Moyes et al., 1997).
 The values are in umol citrate/min/mg protein.

+Note: The CS activity measures are in triplicates, so there are three separate values for the same genotype in the each acclimation group at each test temperature.

 ## References:
 Moyes CD, Mathieu-Costello OA, Tsuchiya N, Filburn C & Hansford RG (1997).
 Mitochondrial biogenesis during cellular differentiation.
 Am J Physiol-Cell Physiol 272, C1345–C1351.